Best Of19 min read

 Hive

-Hive is the newest and least well-known tool on this list, so here's the deal — worth being upfront: the platform's collaborative features are genuinely good, but its nonprofit discount isn't as aggressive as Asana or ClickUp, and it has a smaller community of templates and resources to draw from.
+Hive is the newest and least well-known tool on this list, so let me be upfront: the platform's collaborative features are genuinely good, but its nonprofit discount isn't as aggressive as Asana or ClickUp, and it has a smaller community of templates and resources.
 That said, the free plan (Hive Solo) supports up to 10 users with unlimited tasks, making it worth testing for small teams.

 Where Hive earns its spot is in reducing daily context-switching.
-Chat, project management, file sharing, and email integrations all live in one pane.
-For teams suffering from app fatigue — bouncing between Slack, Asana, Google Drive, and email all day — consolidating even a few of those tools has real productivity value.
+Chat, project management, file sharing, and email integrations all live in one place.
+For teams suffering from app fatigue—bouncing between Slack, Asana, Google Drive, and email all day—consolidating even a few of those tools has real productivity value.

 Key Features: